YairShachar/InTray/README.md

 # Intray
-A capturing program

-A program to help capture files/text/pictures/thoughts.
+A program that captures files/text/pictures.